p0p1t0/Spoofer/README.md

  ## Buy a pincode 🔑

-Pincodes are codes that allow you to use *Email* and *SMS* tools from Spoofer application.
+Pincodes are codes that allow you to use *Email spoofer* and *SMS spoofer* tools from Spoofer application.
 Each email/SMS sending costs €1 and **the minimum purchase of a pincode is €30** so you will get 30 email/SMS sendings.
 With purchases equal to or greater than €200 the price of the sendings will cost €0.50, so if you buy a pincode for €200 you will get 400 email/SMS sendings.

 Currently accepted payment methods: **Bitcoin**.